-So we have to break it all down, and having predetermined puck sizes such as what we get when we use a pre-press mold, we know, prior to pressing, what the puck size will be.
-Our 30mm pre-press mold generally will squish down a puck about 1.75-2" diameter.
-So to use that as an example, 1.75" diameter puck is 2.4 sq/in.
+Now we have to break it all down.
+Having predetermined puck sizes such as what we get when we use a pre-press mold or filter bags, we know, prior to pressing, what the puck surface area will be.
+Our 30mm dp-pm3015r, dp-pm30s cylinder pre-press molds will squish down a puck about 1.75" diameter at 2.4 sq/in Our 40mm dp-pm40r cylinder pre-press mold will squish down a puck about 2.5" diameter at 4.9 sq/in.

-So long as you know the surface area of your puck, you basically just do this math -
+As long as you know the surface area of your puck, you will follow this math -

-PSI desired x puck size in sq/in = total force needed
+PSI desired on material x surface area in sq/in = total force needed

-total force needed / 2.25 = Pressure on gauge
+total force needed / 2.25 = Pressure reading on gauge

 1000 x 2.4 = 2400 total force needed